Freeways of Milwaukee: History

 Through the late 1950s, the highway building project grew outside of Milwaukee County.
 The State of Wisconsin created the Southeastern Wisconsin Regional Planning Commission (SEWRPC) as a result.
 The SEWRPC took over the planning functions from the MCEC, which kept the engineering and construction functions.
 The SEWRPC published a report stating their vision for the Milwaukee area's highway network in 1966.
 They proposed 16 routes in all; some of which were already built or were under construction.
 They proposed the construction of six freeways: the Lake, Belt, Stadium, Bay, Park and Fond du Lac freeways.
 The Park and Lake freeways would complete an inner loop around downtown Milwaukee.

+National trends supported freeway construction.
+President Eisenhower had admired Germany's multi-lane Autobahn after World War II and supported the well-financed Interstate Highway System.
+Building on initial suggestions by Franklin Delano Roosevelt, Eisenhower asked Lucius D. Clay to lead a committee that would develop standards for a new freeway system to promote to Congress.
+Regarding Milwaukee,the Eisenhower administration had debated whether to penetrate cities with freeways, with Frank Cutler Turner arguing successfully that they should.